Different Types of College Loans

 Before you decide to take out a student loan, be sure to research the repayment options and consider how much you'll earn from your first job.
 These 10 repayment tips for student loans can help you start to think about what it will be like to repay your student loan debt.

-- You apply for federal aid using the Free Application for Federal Student Aid (FAFSA) form, which also qualifies you for federal grants, school scholarships and other college money you don’t need to pay back.
+- You apply for federal aid using the Free Application for Free Application for Federal Student Aid (FAFSA) form, which also qualifies you for federal grants, school scholarships and other college money you don’t need to pay back.

 - Don’t forget about Federal Work-Study programs to help pay for tuition and other college costs.
 You also apply for this on your FAFSA, although some schools may ask for additional documents to prove your financial need.